g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 3.1.2 =
+* important bug detected and fixed that was stripping slashes from post or page content when updating the shortcode using the shortcode composer

 = 3.1.1 =
 * the previous version broke the easy creation of shortcodes through the plugin's settings in Dashboard and it has been corrected, together with some improvements